avanier's banner

 <meta name="description" content="about this page">

 For light and dark themes.
-Some browsers will use these values to customise the browser user interface accordingly.
+Some browsers use these values to customise the browser user interface accordingly.

 <meta name="color-scheme" content="light dark">